-1.1.4.1.4 Wealth The number in the table above, times the Character's Coin Type (Section 1.1.3.2), yields the number of coins that the Player has to spend in outfitting his Character.
+1.1.4.1.4 Wealth The number in table 1.5, times the Character's Coin Type (Section 1.1.3.2), yields the number of coins that the Player has to spend in outfitting his Character.
 Any money that is not spent for this purpose is used, as desired by the Player, once the game begins.